hakendog/DenDen/docs/en/security-and-limitations.md

 Received messages, read states, archived content, Trash, pairing information, and personal settings stay on the phone.
 Android cloud backup and device transfer are disabled for DenDen, so the app does not send this data to Android backup services.

-DenDen settings and sender keys on a computer stay on that computer and are not uploaded to the maintainers.
-Each computer has its own sender key, and settings backups do not contain that key.
+DenDen settings and sender keys are not uploaded to the maintainers.
+All sender computers share one least-privilege key, transferred inside an unencrypted package initially readable only by the current user.

 DenDen has no central synchronization service.
 Each phone keeps its own received content and read states.
 They do not sync to other phones.